ropensci-archive/PackageDevelopment/README.md

   Luca Braglia                         lbraglia at gmail.com
   ------------------------------------ ------------------------------------

-This Task View focuses on useful tools for R Packages Development, grouped by topics.
+Packages provide a mechanism for loading optional code, data and documentation as needed.
+At the very minimum only a text editor and an R installation are needed for package creation.
+Nonetheless many useful tools and R packages themselves have been provided to ease or improve package development.
+This Task View focuses on these tools/R packages, grouped by topics as follows: The section headings are mainly meant as quick starting points rather than a suggestion for package development steps.

 Main reference for Packages Development is ["Writing R Extension"](http://cran.rstudio.com/doc/manuals/R-exts.html) manual.
-For further documentation and tutorial see the links section below.
+For further documentation and tutorial see the "Related links" section below.

-If you think that some packages/tools are missing from the list, please contact the [maintainer](mailto:lbraglia@gmail.com) or look [here](http://github.com/lbraglia/PackageDevelopmentTaskView/blob/master/CONTRIBUTING.md).
+If you think that some packages/tools are missing from the list, feel free to e-mail the [maintainer](mailto:lbraglia@gmail.com) or look [here](http://github.com/lbraglia/PackageDevelopmentTaskView/blob/master/CONTRIBUTING.md).

+The maintainer gratefully acknowledges Cristophe Dutang, Darren Norris, Dirk Eddelbuettel, Gabor Grothendieck, Gregory Jefferis, John Maindonald, Spencer Graves, Tobias Verbeke and the R-core team.

 First steps
 -----------